rezaabedi1365/Devops/Kuberneties/K8s objects/Network Objects/Readme.md

 ### 2- Nodeport service
 :heavy_check_mark:  Nodeport service with HA proxy use for project
 - [ExternalIP(hostip):3000] 5.120.11.20:30008 > [NodportService-IP] 10.244.2.8:8080  > [Pod-IP] 10.10.12.20:80
+- NodportService-IP is Mastercluster ip . with workercluster ip can be see it but maybe will be change.

 - Create Namespace > Pod > Nodport Service
 ```